hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-data-services.md

 ![Figure 1.
 HPE GreenLake API for Data Services List](/img/data-services-api-download-page.png "Figure 1.
 HPE GreenLake API for Data Services List")

+Figure 1.
+HPE GreenLake API for Data Services List

 ![Figure 2.
 An example of the downloaded data-services.json contents.](/img/data-services-api-json-file.png "Figure 2.
 An example of the downloaded data-services.json contents.")

+Figure 2.
+An example of the downloaded data-services.json contents.